indykite/terraform-provider-indykite/docs/resources/entity_matching_pipeline.md

 page_title: "indykite_entity_matching_pipeline Resource - IndyKite"
 subcategory: ""
 description: |-
-  EntityMatchingPipeline is a configuration that allows run a pipeline to create relationships from entity matching
+  The EntityMatchingPipeline facilitates the setup of a configuration to detect and match identical nodes in the Identity Knowledge Graph.
 ---

 # indykite_entity_matching_pipeline (Resource)

-EntityMatchingPipeline is a configuration that allows run a pipeline to create relationships from entity matching
+The EntityMatchingPipeline facilitates the setup of a configuration to detect and match identical nodes in the Identity Knowledge Graph.